-Based on a few quotes we received we found that a new VW key costs between $90 to $150.
-In addition, you will have to pay for programming the new key which can range between $80 and $145.
+Based on a few quotes we received, we found that a new VW key costs $90 to $150.
+In addition, you will have to pay for programming the new key, which can range between $80 and $145.

-Programming fees vary between VW dealerships, and so does key cost.
+Programming fees vary between VW dealerships, and so do key costs.
 If you have more than one dealer in your area, get quotes for a new key and programming from several dealers to find out which one is the cheapest option.

 Can a locksmith make a VW key?

 Yes.
-A locksmith that has the right equipment for Volkswagen vehicles will be able to cut and program a new key.
+A locksmith with the right equipment for Volkswagen vehicles will cut and program a new key.

 Is it true VW has stopped making keys for old models?

 Volkswagen has stopped making keyfobs for older Jetta, Passat, Golf models.
 For example, on a 2001 Jetta, a VW dealer will cut a new metal key to start the car but not a new keyfob.

 - We recommend having at least two keys at all times in case one key stops working.